top of page

 Here are 5 of the most commonly used manufacturing processes for plastics :

-EXTRUSION : Extrusion is a process where plastic pellets are melted and forced through a die to create a continuous shape, such as a tube or a sheet.
+2. EXTRUSION : Extrusion is a process where plastic pellets are melted and forced through a die to create a continuous shape, such as a tube or a sheet.
 The extruded product is cooled and cut to the desired length.
-Some common applications include pipes, profiles, and films.
+See the pipe example below :

-ROTATIONAL MOLDING : Rotational molding is a process where a mold is rotated around two perpendicular axes while heated plastic is added to the mold.
+4. ROTATIONAL MOLDING : Rotational molding, aka.
+Roto Molding, is a process where a mold is rotated around two perpendicular axes while heated plastic is added to the mold.
 The plastic coats the inside of the mold, and as it cools and solidifies, the mold is opened to release the finished product.
 Rotational molding is a versatile process that can produce large, hollow parts with complex shapes.
-Common applications of rotational molding include storage tanks, playground equipment, and automotive parts.
+Common applications of rotational molding include coolers, storage tanks, playground equipment, and automotive parts.
+Here is a link to a video showing how a company roto molds coolers domestically, right here in the USA : https://www.youtube.com/watch?v=cmGcCYXIB38

-THERMOFORMING : Thermoforming is a process where a flat sheet of plastic is heated until it becomes pliable and then vacuum formed over a mold.
+5. THERMOFORMING : Thermoforming, is a process where a flat sheet of plastic is heated until it becomes pliable and then vacuum formed over a mold.
 The mold can be male or female, depending on the shape of the product.
 Once the plastic has cooled and hardened, it is removed from the mold, and any excess material is trimmed away.
-Thermoforming, aka.
-Vacuum Forming is commonly used to produce packaging, refrigerator and freezer door liners, and ice cube trays.
+Thermoforming is commonly used to produce packaging trays, ice cube trays, medical device housings, automotive panels, and high-end appliance parts.

 There are advantages and disadvantages, engineering limitations, and design considerations for each of these manufacturing processes.
 The choice on which process to go with depends on the product's intended function, design, material, budget, and quantity needed.